particle-iot/docs/src/content/en/photon/modes.md

 To put your device in Safe Mode:

 1. Hold down BOTH buttons
-2. Release only the RST button, while holding down the MODE button.
+2. Release only the RESET button, while holding down the SETUP button.
 3. Wait for the LED to start flashing magenta
-6. Release the MODE button
+6. Release the SETUP button

 ### DFU Mode (Device Firmware Upgrade)